LLC Sole Proprietorship: Everything You Need to Know

 However, a sole proprietorship or partnership, can't be sold completely intact.
 For a sole proprietorship to be sold, it must independently transfer each permit, license, and asset.
 New owners will also be required to obtain new bank accounts and a new Employer Identification Number (EIN).

 Warning: If You're Considering a Single-Member LLC

 If you are considering forming a single-member LLC, it is important for you to make sure that your business has enough capital.

 Your company does not have enough capital until it has enough assets or money to carry out all its business functions independently.

 You should be forewarned, since if your business is not adequately capitalized, you will be held personally liable for any lawsuits of business debts.

 Extra precaution should be taken to make sure that a single member LLC has enough capital to sustain a detached identity from the owner.
 If this is not done with care, courts will treat the single member LLC as a sole proprietorship and make the owner's liability limitless.

 If you need help with the setting up your LLC or Sole Proprietorship, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.